setopsco/docs/content/latest/user/configuration/apps/container.md

 ## Container Parameters
 ### Command

 Every App has a command with which the container is started.
 If you don't set a command for an app, the default command specified in the *Dockerfile* (or in the upstream Docker image) is used.
-The command in SetOps works just like the [`CMD` directive in a *Dockerfile*](https://docs.docker.com/engine/reference/builder/#cmd).
+The command in SetOps uses the [shell syntax](https://pubs.opengroup.org/onlinepubs/009604499/utilities/xcu_chap02.html).

 You can configure your App with a command by running `container:set command -- my awesome command --flag flagvalue`.